 Parent data for No One Left Behind was collected from the start of year 2 (April 2020 onwards), including data on lone parents and age of youngest child.
 Number of children and disabled child within family were also collected from the start of year 2.
 Both were updated when the SMF Data Reporting Template was introduced (from July 2022 for 13 Local Authorities; October 2022 for all Local Authorities); to number of dependent children and disabled child or adult within family, respectively.
 The latter allowed better alignment with the 'families with a disabled person' priority family group.
-Whether parents were living with dependent children was also introduced with the SMF Data Reporting Template.
+An update to the guidance was implemented in 2024 to clarify that parents do not need to be living with their dependent child.